 families gathering for a week long festival of home education.

 Local groups often organise events, classes and visits

-places of greater interest. these are not just educational opportunities
+to places of greater interest.
+These are not just educational opportunities

 but places where young people can socialise and develop networks and